-Unfortunately, few home-based offices have sit-to-stand workstations.
+Unfortunately, few home-based offices have sit-tostand workstations.
 Most would have poor ergonomic set-ups as well.
 The people I speak to rarely have ergonomic chairs at home.
 Their desks, of course, are not adjustable.
 Not to mention that there are at least a dozen other important variables to address in a good set-up.
-Most people are not aware of what is required.
+The average office worker is not aware of what is required.
 Nor do they have the ability or equipment to make the necessary adjustments.
 The diagram below illustrates the myriad of factors that need to be considered to make the home office set-up efficient and healthy.